Aubrey Sedibe

 Lieutenant General Aubrey Phegelelo Sedibe DMG MMS MMB OStJ MBChB is a South African military commander.
-A medical doctor, he served in Umkhonto weSizwe (MK), the military wing of the African National Congress, during the liberation struggle against the South African government in the 1980s, and transferred to the South African National Defence Force when MK was incorporated into it in 1994.
+A medical doctor, he served in uMkhonto we Sizwe (MK), the military wing of the African National Congress, during the liberation struggle against the South African government in the 1980s, and transferred to the South African National Defence Force when MK was integrated to form it in 1994.

 Early life

 He was born in Alexandra Township in 1957.

 Military career

-After the uprising of 1976, he was forced to join the MK in exile.
+After the uprising of 1976, he was decided to join the MK in exile.
 He completed his military training from 1977 to 1979 in Mozambique, Angola and the Soviet Union.

 He was sent to Germany for medical studies, completing his Bachelor in Medicine (MBChB) and internship in 1993.
 He returned to South Africa in 1994 to join the South African Military Health Service (SAMHS).